rtCamp/Frappe-Manager/docs/index.md

     ---

-    Inspect emails in Mailpit, browse the database in Adminer, and monitor background jobs - all built in, no configuration needed.
+    Inspect emails in Mailpit, browse the database in Adminer, and monitor background jobs, all built in, no configuration needed.

 -   :lucide-ship:{ .lg .middle } &nbsp; **[Ship immutable deploys](deploy/index.md)**

     ---

     Bake your bench into a Docker image and deploy it with zero-downtime rolling swaps.
-Roll back code - and database - in one command with `fm switch --previous`.
+Roll back code (and database) in one command with `fm switch --previous`.

 </div>